Lord Vetinari: Deposition and restoration

 A year after the events of Men at Arms, he is poisoned with arsenic, which he inhales from the smoke of poisoned candles (Feet of Clay).
 Characteristically, he had caught-on to the ploy, but continued to fake both the symptoms and the evidence of it until the City Watch found out, cutting up the candle to give the impression that it had been burning all night, thus exposing the conspiracy behind the method.
+His main motive in faking his incapacitation was to demonstrate the consequences of his deposition, namely Commander Vimes going spare.

 During the brief war with Klatch, Vetinari unexpectedly surrenders unconditionally to martial law.
 When the island which is both the cause of controversy and the location set for the signing of the surrender treaty sinks into the ocean (again), all the terms of surrender are called off and the Klatchian leader loses face (and his throne), which was Vetinari's plan all along.
 He ends up being congratulated instead of being deposed and exiled (Jingo).

 Some time later, Vetinari is framed for assault (on Drumknott) and theft from the city treasury.
 Again, he comes a hair's breadth from being deposed (The Truth).
-He is 'arrested' by his own Commander of the Watch (Samuel Vimes) for attempted murder, and spends part of the book incarcerated (although it is implied that this was done to keep Vetinari safe until the ultimate culprit was found, Commander Vimes suspecting something suspicious about the entire scenario), feigning unconsciousness throughout the main events, only to 'come to' once the mystery was solved.
+He is "arrested" by his own Commander of the Watch (Samuel Vimes) for attempted murder, and spends part of the book incarcerated (although it is implied that this was done to keep Vetinari safe until the ultimate culprit was found, Commander Vimes suspecting something suspicious about the entire scenario), feigning unconsciousness throughout the main events, only to "come to" once the mystery was solved.
 William de Worde works out that it was a plot using a body double for Vetinari.
 He first becomes suspicious when it occurs to him that if Vetinari had wanted Drumknott dead, Drumknott would undoubtedly be dead.